OpenVisualCloud/SVT-HEVC/README.md

 # License

-Scalable Video Technology is licensed under BSD+Patent license.
+Scalable Video Technology is licensed under the OSI-approved BSD+Patent license.
 See [LICENSE](LICENSE.md) for details.

 # Documentation